Beirut: five of the worst non-nuclear explosions in history

 Two explosions with a difference of half a minute thundered on August 12, 2015.
 It all started with the burning of overheated containers in the sun in a local port, and the fire led to an explosion of ammonium nitrate and other chemicals in warehouses.

 As a result, 173 people died, including 104 firefighters and 11 police officers.
-Also, 798 people were injured - mostly residents of apartment buildings near warehouses.
-Explosions and fire destroyed more than 12 thousand cars.
+Also injured were 798 people, mostly residents of apartment buildings near warehouses.
+More than 12 thousand cars were destroyed by explosions and fire.

 In 2016, a court in Tianjin sentenced the chairman of a logistics company that owned the warehouses to death, with a two-year deferral.
 He was found guilty of paying bribes for the illegal placement of toxic and explosive chemicals at the port.